 Traveling alone is for everyone…

 … but not everyone is cut out for solo travel.
-It is the traveler’s duty to figure out if leaving alone is a safe and enjoyable possibility, after careful consideration of his/her own strengths and weaknesses.
-An open and resourceful mind will always remain the best travel companion, whether you’re alone, with someone else or in a group!
+It is the traveler’s duty to figure out if leaving alone is a safe and enjoyable possibility.
+It’s all about a careful consideration of his/her own strengths and weaknesses.
+An open and resourceful mind will always remain the best travel companion.
+That applies whether you’re alone, with someone else or in a group!